 Caution: Wear gloves when working with mortar.
 Like any other cement product, it can burn your skin.
 Shove mortar under the panel and build up the curb first.

 Then wait until the surface of the curb has hardened to the touch before you begin to pack the sides.
 On a hot, dry day, this may take only 15 minutes.
 In cool weather it may take more than a half hour.
 Packing in alongside the panel is slow-going.
 It took us about 15 minutes per side.
 Inside the basement, you’ll find clumps of mortar pushed far past the panel, and empty spots under and alongside the panel.
 Simply slice off the clumps with your trowel and fill the voids.

 You can build up a sloped curb inside the basement just as you did outside.
-Or you can cut the curb flush with the panel, leaving a flat surface for a trim board or “stool” if you plan to finish the basement.
+Or you can cut the curb flush with the glass block window panel, leaving a flat surface for a trim board or “stool” if you plan to finish the basement.